B-andrea/card-game-project/README.md

 - [x] Dealing a Card: It deals the top card from the deck and assigns it to 'nextCard'.
 - [x] Snap Check: It compares the current card with the previous card.
 If the symbols are the same (i.e., the two cards match in symbol), it declares the player the winner and ends the game by setting isGameOver to true.
 - [x] Update the previous card to be the current card for the next round - previousCard = nextCard.

+---

+### ♤ Stage 4:

+This stage introduces a Player class, implements a two-player setup, allows users to take turns, and adds the timer for a "Snap" condition.
+If two cards are the same, the player has 2 seconds to type "snap" to win; otherwise, they lose.

+---